numenta/nupic-legacy/README.md

     cd $REPOSITORY/build_system
     make -j3

-Note: -j3 option specify '3' as the maximum number of parallel jobs/threads that Make will can use during build in order to gain speed.
-However you can increase this number depending your CPU.
+> **Note**: -j3 option specify '3' as the maximum number of parallel jobs/threads that Make will use during the build in order to gain speed.
+However, you can increase this number depending your CPU.

 #### Run the C++ tests: